Optical Illusion graphics – 2015October 4, 2015

 The 60s was a decade that underwent radical change with the assassination of President Kennedy in 1963, and then the assignation of Martin Luther King in 1968.
 Feminism and gay rights also rose to political prominence with a fight for liberation and equal pay.

-Artists such as Victory Vasarely and Bridget Riley became well known for their optical illusion art work and their work reflected the changes in this era.
+Artists such as Victory Vasarely and Bridget Riley became well known for their Optical Illusion graphics art work and their work reflected the changes in this era.

-With designers such as Mary Quant and Ossie Clark, optical art went from the frame to fashion, with jackets, skirts and dresses wearing the new optical illusion patterns.
+With designers such as Mary Quant and Ossie Clark, optical Optical Illusion graphics art went from the frame to fashion, with jackets, skirts and dresses wearing the new optical illusion patterns.

-The cultural and political changes of the 60s and early 70s had a profound effect on fashion and optical illusion art became a big part of that.
+The cultural and political changes of the 60s and early 70s had a profound effect on fashion and Optical Illusion graphics art became a big part of that.

 And now it’s back…..